 Different from common fabrics, lace is not easy to be sewed.
-You need to prepare and spend much time to sew a lace dress or other lace overlays.
-However, it is worthwhile sewing lace carefully the moment you see your luxurious, romantic, delicate and demine lace clothes.
+You need to prepare and spend much time sewing a lace dress or other lace overlays.
+However, it is worthwhile sewing lace carefully the moment you see your luxurious, romantic, delicate, and demine lace clothes.

-Fortunately, this article provides a complete tutorial of how to sew lace together to make a lace dress and other clothes.
+Fortunately, this article provides a complete tutorial on sewing lace together to make a lace dress and other clothes.
 You can read and follow to prepare and sew lace trim or fabric with ease.
 Now, let’s start the trial.

 Well, before sewing lace fabric, here are something you need to prepare.
 Later, you can save time on sewing with lace and get a better lace product.

-It is true that you can turn all kinds of lace fabrics into interesting things.
-And it is also important to choose the proper lining fabric.
+You can indeed turn all kinds of lace fabrics into things.
+And it is also severe to choose the proper lining fabric.
 For instance, if you want to sew lace sleeves on a dress or make other lace couture, you had better select the lining that can match the color of your lace fabric.

-Well, be aware that prints are not good enough for lace materials.
-Because those prints may clash with your lace.
-In most cases, lace is always lined with satin for wedding dresses or other formal dresses.
-Actually, you can try to sew lace on some casual materials like cotton, jersey, jeans and more.
+Well, be aware that prints are not good enough for lace materials because those prints may clash with your lace.
+In most cases, lace can line with satin for wedding dresses or other formal dresses.
+You can sew lace on some casual materials like cotton, jersey, jeans, and more.

-Choose a thread to match the color of your lace faric.
-Yes, if you sew lace seams, threads with a strange color, it will break the seamless look heavily.
+Choose a thread to match the color of your lace fabric.
+If you sew lace seams with a strange color, it will break the seamless look.

-To fix your lace fabric easily, you should also prepare some stitches.
-Well, you can try with a narrow zig-zag, a short triple straight stitch, a triple zig-zag stitch or any overcasting stitch.
+To fix your lace fabric, you should also prepare some stitches.
+Well, you can try with a narrow zig-zag, a short triple straight stitch, a triple zig-zag stitch, or any overcasting stitch.
 Just choose the one or some stitches you like to sew with lace.

-Before you sewing lace, you need to check and make your lace fabric into a good condition.
-And if you want to cut lace fabric from other old clothes, then you should not forget the following preparations.
+Before you sew lace, you need to check and make your lace fabric into a good condition.
+And if you want to cut lace fabric from other old clothes, you should not forget the following preparations.

-If there are some dirties or wrinkles on your lace, then you had better pre-wash the lace fabric carefully.
-As for your new-bought lace, you should also pre-wash it.
-Because those lace fabrics are always heavily glued by factories to look good.
-So prepare some lukewarm water and sock lace in a clean sink or bucket.
-Later, wash it gently by your hand.
-After that, lay lace flat to dry it before you start to sew lace trim or fabric.
+If there are some dirties or wrinkles on your lace, you had better pre-wash the lace fabric carefully.
+As for your new-bought lace, you should also pre-wash it because those lace fabrics are always heavily glued by factories to look good.
+Prepare some lukewarm water and sock lace in a clean sink or bucket.
+Later, wash it gently with your hand.
+After that, lay the lace flat to dry it before you start to sew lace trim or fabric.

 Yes, lace also has front and back sides.
 You need to distinguish the right side carefully, which is also the front of your lace fabric.
-If you think it is hard to identify the right and wrong side, then you can determine which lace part you want to show or hide.
-As a result, you can ensure that the unsatisfying side is hidden by your garment.
+If you think it is hard to identify the right and wrong sides, you can determine which lace part you want to show or hide.
+As a result, you can ensure that the unsatisfying side can hide by your garment.